Freshly updated May 23, 2019!

 - Kalaupapa Trail and National Historic Park

-- The highest sea cliffs in the world (larger than Kaua’i’s Na’Pali Coast)
+- The tallest sea cliffs in the world (larger than Kaua’i’s Na’Pali Coast!)

-- The longest fringing reef in the world
+- The longest fringing reef in the United States

 - The largest white sand beach in the Hawaiian islands (Papohaku Beach)